phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

 ![Edit Question data](/assets/images/bots-setup/editquestioncsv.gif)
 _Example: Load question .csv to BOTS questions_

-After your data import finish, you could attest by navigate to Capture the Flag Admin --> View --> Q&A
+After your data import finished, you could attest by navigate to Capture the Flag Admin --> View --> Q&A.

-Now set the start / end time of the questions by navigate to Capture the Flag Admin --> Edit --> Time Setup and then `Submit Changes` since we are not have any pressure about timely so we could left it whatever we want, i will set 1 year for my BOTSv1.
+Now set the start / end time of the questions by navigate to Capture the Flag Admin --> Edit --> Time Setup and then `Submit Changes`, since we are not have any pressure about the time so we could left it whatever we want, i will set 1 year for my BOTSv1.

 ![timesetup](/assets/images/bots-setup/timesetup.png)

-Next, add your `competitor` user to Team / Users, navigate to Capture the Flag Admin --> Edit --> Edit Team/Users:
+Next, add your `competitors` user to Team / Users, navigate to Capture the Flag Admin --> Edit --> Edit Team/Users:
  - Display Username: Whatever you want, mine is Pham Thanh Sang
- - Team: SOC in my Pocket (Whatever you want too)
+ - Team: SOC in my Pocket (Whatever you want)
  - Username(*): this one is the **most important** one, enter your previous `username` that you just created for BOTS Competitor, `phamthanhsang-cs` for me.

 Edit your user agreements accept, Admin --> Edit --> Edit Accepted User License Agreements: